 There is limited democracy at a local level and this has shown signs of growth.
 Some cities elect their mayors and some hold open policy forums where anyone can state their view.
 However full blown democracy has also been tried.
 Pingchang County ➚, Sichuan is held up as the example of such an experiment.
 Some residents are recorded as applauding the benefits but it has not been taken up elsewhere, in general it is just used to demonstrate that China is willing to experiment with other systems.

 Centralized power often has the effect of stymieing development.
 This is because officials can not just impose plans, they have to be enthusiastically embraced by all, in the early days of the Peoples Republic a series of national five year plans set out key goals.
-While these plans were effective for building national infrastructure projects (roads, canals, electricity supply) they have never been effective in fueling industrial development at a local level.
+While these plans were effective for building national infrastructure projects (roads, canals, water and electricity supply) they have never been effective in fueling industrial development at a local level.
 China is just too big and the system of control too distant for it to be able to micromanage nascent industries.
 The Deng Xiaoping reforms of the 1980s ushered in a new approach of relaxing central control.
 The Special Economic Zones ➚ that were created were spectacularly successful.
-Freed from planning control they just did whatever they liked.
+Freed from planning control entrepreneurs just did whatever they liked.
 The leaders became rapidly rich and powerful forming a group of ‘red barons ➚’ that exercised control over the new fiefdoms.
 The central government allowed the situation to continue so long as development was rapid and the leaders broadly subservient.
 This uneasy balance of a strong, strict central government and a relaxed local administration continues to create tensions.
 The government at times steps in to keep corruption and mismanagement under control.
 Noted recent examples of this dichotomy are Zhou Yongkang ➚; Bo Xilai ➚ at Chongqing and Lai Changxing ➚ at Ningbo.

 The centralized control allows for careful planning of reform.
 With such a vast country it is possible to use different approaches in different regions and see which one works out best.
 To help a new scheme to gain momentum the initiative is usually couched as just a small tweak to the system.
-The model of slow and ponderous development is neatly encapsulated in Deng Xiaoping's use of the phrase ‘groping for stones to cross the river’, this was a distinct break from Mao's doctrinaire approach of a clear, single path to the future.
+The model of slow and ponderous development is neatly encapsulated in Deng Xiaoping's use of the phrase ‘groping for stones to cross the river’, this was a distinct break from Mao's doctrinaire approach of promoting a clear, single path to the future.